Things You Should Know About Bluetooth Range

 In a Mesh Network you can also use a “broadcasting” approach, where all nodes within the Mesh Network receive the same message, and then interpret it and take appropriate action.

 One example could be a smart lighting system.
-Each switch or bulb is a node on a Mesh Network using Bluetooth low energy.
+Each switch or bulb is a node on a Mesh Network using Bluetooth LE.
 Each bulb is configured to know which room it’s in.

 The message is broadcast from Node 1, a light switch, via the mesh.
 The connected light bulbs in Room 1 receive this message, but they will not act upon it, as they know they are not in Room 2.
 The message is passed along and when it reaches the bulbs in Room 2, they turn on.
 Room 2 could be hundreds of meters away from Room 1, but will still receive the message via the other nodes in between.
 This way there could be a thousand or more rooms, all with lighting controlled from anywhere, using a Bluetooth LE network.